6 Convenient wrapper functions

 #' auto_select_size to FALSE and do not provide cutoff or max_num_clusts.)

-#' @return A named list with two items. \item{selected_clusts}{A list of
+#' @return A named list with three items. \item{selected_clusts}{A named list of

-#' clusters.} \item{selected_feats}{An integer vector; the indices of the
+#' the selected clusters.} \item{selected_feats}{A named integer vector; the

 #' @author Gregory Faletto, Jacob Bien